 How it works

-If you have any questions, please contact Jo Wilson our Sponsorship Coordinator at email@example.com.
+If you have any questions, please contact our IN Family Coordinator at email@example.com

 This is just one way that you can support International Needs.

 For more ideas and options see the donate page.Donate